ndp-software/ts-service-worker/README.md

 ### Within Express

 This package exports a request handler called, `requestHandle`.
-So using directly within Express (or equivalent) is convenient and provides good Typescript type hints.
- This request handler builder is a function that accepts a **plan** and **options** and returns a function that can be used as a route handler.
+So using directly within Express (or equivalent) is convenient and provides good Typescript type hints. his request handler builder is a function that accepts a Plan and options and returns a function that can be used as a route handler.
 Here's an example of how to use it in an Express app:

 ```ts
 import { requestHandler } from 'ts-service-worker'